htcondor/htcondor/docs/version-history/development-release-series-89.rst

   now report GPU memory usage in the job termination event.
   :ticket:`7201`

+- Added new config parameter for execute machines, CONDOR_SSH_TO_JOB_FAKE_PASSWD_ENTRY, which defaults to false.
+When true, condor LD_PRELOADs into unprivileged sshd it startd a special version of the linux getpwnam library call, which forces the user's shell to /bin/bash and the home directory to the scratch directory.
+This allows condor_ssh_to_job to work on sites that don't create login shells for slots users, or who want to run as nobody.
+  :ticket:`7260`

 - The ``htcondor.Submit.from_dag()`` static method in the Python bindings, which creates a Submit description from a DAG file, now supports keyword arguments (in addition to positional arguments), and the ``options`` argument